Technical Details of the system:

 - Under "Privacy and security," click Site settings.

-- Select "Sound" >br>- Select "Add" and enter "http://*"
+>br>- Select "Add" and enter "http://*"

 (thanks to K9GL for these instructions)